philsmd/7z2hashcat/README.md

      - 7 means that the data must be decompressed using the DEFLATE decompressor
      - 8-15 reserved (future use)
    - Upper nibble (4 bits, (type >> 4) & 0xf):
      -  1 means that the data must be post-processed using BCJ (x86)
      -  2 means that the data must be post-processed using BCJ2 (four data streams needed)
      -  3 means that the data must be post-processed using PPC (big-endian)
      -  4 means that the data must be post-processed using IA64
      -  5 means that the data must be post-processed using ARM (little-endian)
      -  6 means that the data must be post-processed using ARMT (little-endian)
      -  7 means that the data must be post-processed using SPARC
      -  8 unavailable since this indicates TRUNCATION (128 == 0x80 == 8 << 4)
      -  9 means that the data must be post-processed using DELTA
+     - 10 means that the data must be post-processed using 7zAES
-     - 10-15 reserved (future use)
+     - 11-15 reserved (future use)

 Truncated data can only be verified using the padding attack and therefore combinations between truncation and a compressor are not meaningful/allowed.